qibebt-bioinfo/meta-storms/README.md

 ### Search via Meta-Storms 2

-The database is built by [MetaDB-make-otu](#build-a-mse-database) (\*.mdb).
 Meta-Storms 2 supports the index-based query, which features an extremely fast and constant search speed against very large microbiome databases.

 The query sample(s) can be provided via either (*i*) [single sample](#single-sample-file-and-sample-list) (for a single sample in Parallel-META 3 format, by -i), or (*ii*) [single sample list](#single-sample-file-and-sample-list) (for multiple samples in Parallel- META 3 format, by -l with optional -p), or (*iii*) [OTU table](#otu-table) (for OTU table format, by -T).